-9.1.1 VERY LOW RISK 1C Two weeks of zidovudine monotherapy is recommended if all the following criteria are met: • The woman has been on cART for longer than 10 weeks; Two documented maternal HIV viral loads &lt;50 HIV RNA copies/mL during pregnancy at least 4 weeks apart; Maternal HIV viral load &lt;50 HIV RNA copies/mL at or after 36 weeks.
-9.1.2 LOW RISK 1C Extend to 4 weeks of zidovudine monotherapy: If the criteria in 9.1.1 are not all fulfilled but maternal HIV viral load is &lt;50 HIV RNA copies/mL at or after 36 weeks; If the infant is born prematurely (&lt;34 weeks) but most recent maternal HIV viral load is &lt;50 HIV RNA copies/mL.
+9.1.1 VERY LOW RISK 1C Two weeks of zidovudine monotherapy is recommended if all the following criteria are met: The woman has been on cART for longer than 10 weeks; AND Two documented maternal HIV viral loads &lt;50 HIV RNA copies/mL during pregnancy at least 4 weeks apart; AND Maternal HIV viral load <50 HIV RNA copies/mL at or after 36 weeks.
+9.1.2 LOW RISK 1C Extend to 4 weeks of zidovudine monotherapy: If the criteria in 9.1.1 are not all fulfilled but maternal HIV viral load is &lt;50 HIV RNA copies/mL at or after 36 weeks; If the infant is born prematurely (&lt;34 weeks) but most recent maternal HIV viral load is In the infant is born prematurely (&lt;34 weeks) but most recent maternal five war load is &lt;50 HIV RNA copies/mL.
 9.1.3 HIGH RISK 1C Use combination PEP if maternal birth HIV viral load is known to be or likely to be >50 HIV RNA copies/mL on day of birth, if uncertainty about recent maternal adherence or if viral load is not known.
 9.1.4 Neonatal PEP should be commenced as soon as possible after birth, and at least within 4 hours.
 1D 9.1.5 In the context of known maternal resistance to zidovudine with VERY LOW or LOW RISK, zidovudine monotherapy is still recommended for infant PEP.
 1D 9.1.6 If HIGH RISK (combination PEP indicated) and there is a history of documented maternal zidovudine and/or nevirapine resistance, seek expert advice.
 If advice is not immediately available, commence standard three-drug PEP (zidovudine, lamivudine and nevirapine) until guidance is provided.
 1D